Multi-Entity Crypto Chart of Accounts: Group Books Without Phantom Disposals (2026)

 Consolidation double-countSame asset counted in two entities without elimination

-An explicit entity dimension (on top of asset and wallet) lets the ledger know a movement is intercompany, keep per-entity books, and eliminate correctly on consolidation — the multi-entity extension of chart of accounts design.
-Exact treatment is an auditor judgement.
+An explicit entity dimension, on top of asset and wallet, lets the ledger know a movement is intercompany, keep per-entity books, and eliminate correctly on consolidation — the multi-entity extension of chart of accounts design.
+The exact treatment is an auditor judgement.

 An intercompany transfer moves crypto within the group's control and generally should not produce a group-level realized result; a disposal to an external party does.
-If the CoA cannot identify the counterparty as an in-group entity, the system books a realized result that should not exist at group level.
-The entity axis prevents that misstatement; treatment is framework-/fact-specific (see internal transfer vs disposal).
+If the chart of accounts cannot identify the counterparty as an in-group entity, the system books a realized result that should not exist at group level.
+The entity axis prevents that misstatement, and the treatment is framework- and fact-specific (see internal transfer vs disposal).

 Divergent entity policies

-Entities may report under different frameworks (a subsidiary on local GAAP, the group on IFRS), so the CoA may need per-entity policy attributes (classification, measurement model) that roll up to a consolidated view.
-Whether divergent policies are acceptable and how they reconcile is an auditor-confirmed determination — see crypto asset account classification.
+Entities may report under different frameworks — a subsidiary on local GAAP, the group on IFRS — so the chart of accounts may need per-entity policy attributes (classification, measurement model) that roll up to a consolidated view.
+Whether divergent policies are acceptable and how they reconcile is an auditor-confirmed determination (see crypto asset account classification).

 Consolidation

-Consolidation does not reclassify the asset, but it requires consistent group measurement and elimination of intercompany positions and results, which can differ from standalone books.
-The CoA must support both the standalone entity view and the consolidated view from the same data.
-Consolidation mechanics for crypto are an auditor judgement under the applicable framework.
+Consolidation does not reclassify the asset, but it requires consistent group measurement and the elimination of intercompany positions and results, which can differ from standalone books.
+The chart of accounts has to support both the standalone entity view and the consolidated view from the same data.
+The consolidation mechanics for crypto are an auditor judgement under the applicable framework.

 Not just for large groups

 Even a small structure — an operating company plus a foundation or holding, each with wallets (see web3 company legal structure) — has intercompany crypto movement and a consolidation question.
-Design the entity axis from the start: retrofitting after transfers were booked as disposals means unwinding phantom gains, far more painful than designing it correctly.
+Design the entity axis in from the start: retrofitting it after transfers were booked as disposals means unwinding phantom gains, which is far more painful than designing it correctly.

 Practical guidance

-1. Add an entity axis — entity, asset, wallet are three distinct axes.
+1. Add an entity axis — entity, asset, and wallet are three distinct axes.

-2. Tag intercompany counterparties so transfers aren't external disposals.
+2. Tag intercompany counterparties so transfers aren't treated as external disposals.

 3. Carry per-entity policy attributes where frameworks diverge.